frejp/code-conventions/README.md

-WIP
+##WIP

-Code conventions for a Apollo, TypeScript, React (Hooks) project.
+Code conventions for a fully typed Apollo, TypeScript, React (Hooks) project.
+We auto-generate the types for the graphQL api calls and then we type everything from there.

+This is -modern- Apollo/React/Typescript, leading edge technologies and code-conventions

 This include folder/file structure

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## U will need ur own add your own GitHub personal access token

+Add your token in the App.router.tsx file.

+## Generate schema and typescript types

 Generate schema

 yarn graphql get-schema
 yarn apollo codegen:generate --localSchemaFile=schema.graphql --target=typescript --includes='src/**/*.tsx,src/**/*.ts' --tagName=gql --outputFlat=src/graphql.ts